 Much like any other organization to which people belong, annual membership provides for stability, continuity, and planning.
 We have an annual membership fee which covers four sessions (winter, spring, summer and fall).

 What is the vision for the Osher Lifelong Learning Institute at the University of Connecticut?

 OLLI at UConn is designed to be a self-sustaining, member-driven learning community that is focused on providing non-credit teaching and learning activities for older adults.
 OLLI members generally want to engage intellectually, expand their knowledge and experience, share their wealth of accumulated knowledge, and enrich their lives and the lives of those around them.

 Why is the University of Connecticut involved in this type of programming?

-“As our state’s flagship public university, and as a land and sea grant institution, we promote the health and well-being of Connecticut’s citizens through enhancing the social, economic, cultural and natural environments of the state and beyond.” * The Osher Lifelong Learning Institute at UConn is, and will remain, the only Osher Institute in Connecticut and one of over one hundred fifteen institutions in the U.S.
+“As our state’s flagship public university, and as a land and sea grant institution, we promote the health and well-being of Connecticut’s citizens through enhancing the social, economic, cultural and natural environments of the state and beyond.” * The Osher Lifelong Learning Institute at UConn is, and will remain, the only Osher Institute in Connecticut and one of 125 institutions in the U.S.

 What is The Bernard Osher Foundation?

 Bernard Osher has been listed among the most generous philanthropists in the United States.
 The Osher name is used to honor the foundation that provided substantial financial support for the start-up of this Institute.
 The Bernard Osher Foundation was created in 1977 by Bernard Osher, a successful businessman and community leader.